 Many day trips from London to Brighton are done by train.
 There are daily trains from London to Brighton leaving from London Victoria and Blackfriars train station with several trains an hour from London Blackfriars.
 The trip will take just over an hour and is direct.
 A train ticket from London to Brighton single will set you back about $29 or £20.

 And getting back to London by train, is just as straightforward, with trains running up to midnight.
+You’ve really got no excuse not to visit Brighton for the day while you are in London.

 Getting to Brighton by Bus